neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 		'resource://Acme.Demo/Private/Templates/SomeTemplate.html
 	');

-Likewise you might get into a situation where you need to programmatically access persistent resources.
-The resource stream wrapper also supports these, all you need to do is passing the resource hash:
+Some situations might require access to persistent resources.
+The resource stream wrapper also supports this.
+To use this feature, just pass the resource hash:

 *Example: Accessing persisted resources* ::